 You can find out more about staying healthy in winter here.

 Many studies have shown that vitamin D can protect against respiratory infections .
 Also, individuals with sufficient levels of vitamin D were the most protected.
 Therefore, it became an area of interest in the fight against Covid-19.
 So why is this so important?
 Well, this is just a glimpse of some of the research going on during this time.
 We are all still learning about Covid-19.
 But, it looks like vitamin D could provide some insight into preventing this disease.
+Other conditions that have been shown to be connected to covid include acid reflux and erectile dysfunction.

 Here are some key ways you can include Vitamin D in your diet.
 You can also find out more about great immune boosting foods here!